docPoacher/hello-world/links.md

 [Spring Steel how to make quora](https://www.quora.com/How-do-you-treat-steel-to-make-spring-steel-products#:~:text=at%20Ashok%20Leyland-,At%20its%20simplest%2C%20you%20shape%20the%20metal%20(in%20its%20normal,%2F50%20antifreeze%2C%20or%20oil.)
-<detail><summary>one response listing steps of making spring steel from a manufacturing process</summary>Ananka Fasteners
+<details><summary>one response listing steps of making spring steel from a manufacturing process</summary>Ananka Fasteners
 IndiaAuthor has 3.1K answers and 932.4K answer viewsNov 23
 To produce spring steel, a specific type of steel known for its elastic properties and ability to return to its original shape after deformation, a common method involves heat treatment.
 The process typically includes the following steps: